 Preparing for your Advising Appointment

-Advising assignments for Spring 2020 will be distributed by SEPTEMBER 30, 2019.
-All students must be cleared by their advisor by NOVEMBER 6, 2019.
+Advising assignments for Summer 2020 and Fall 2020 will be distributed by MARCH 2, 2020.
+All students must be cleared by their advisor by APRIL 8, 2020.

 **You must use your LTU email login to view the instructions.